 Different Types of Lupus

-The general term lupus refers to SLE; however, there are multiple forms of lupus under the greater umbrella of diagnosis.
-While a majority of cases have systemic involvement and affect multiple body parts or organ systems, some forms of lupus affect only a specific tissue, such as the skin.
+The general term lupus refers to SLE; however, there are multiple forms under the greater umbrella of diagnosis.
+While a majority of cases have systemic involvement and affect multiple body parts or organ systems, some forms of affect only a specific tissue, such as the skin.
 And while most forms of lupus tend to have lifelong implications, some forms cause only temporary or short-term effects.

 Neonatal lupus refers to the development of lupus in a newborn who is born to a mother that has lupus.
 This is a rare disease when the mother’s lupus antibodies affect the developing fetus, leading to rashes and/or heart damage.